In our experience, many eCommerce business owners place too much emphasis on revenue and not enough focus on cash flow.

 These are just two of many short-term financing options.
 Check out our guide to short-term financing financing options for additional strategies and tactics.

-In sum, the Profit First framework is a great way for small business owners to get better at managing their cash flow.
+In sum, the Profit First framework is a great way for eCommerce business owners to get better at managing their cash flow.
 It forces you to know your numbers and prioritize running a lean, profitable business.